-The Education and Inspections Act 2006 empowers Headteachers, to such extent as is reasonable, to regulate the behaviour of pupils when they are off the school site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
-This is pertinent to incidents of cyber-bullying, or other online safety/e-safety incidents covered by this policy, which may take place outside of the school but are linked to membership of the school community.
+The Education and Inspections Act 2006 empowers Headteachers ,to such extent as is reasonable, to regulate the behaviour of pupils when they are off the school site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
+This is pertinent to incidents of cyber bullying, or other Online Safety incidents covered by this policy, which may take place outside of the school but are linked to membership of the school community.

-The 2011 Education Act increased these powers with regard to the searching for and of electronic devices and the deletion of data.
+The 2011E ducation Act increased these powers with regard to the searching for and of electronic devices and the deletion of data.
 In the case of both acts, action will be taken as specified in our Behaviour Policy.